CycloneDX/cdxgen/README.md

 NOTE:

-Only application related packages are collected by cdxgen.
+- Only application related packages are collected by cdxgen.
 Support for collecting OS packages in the images would be added in version 4 or above.
-If you would like to sponsor this feature please contact me.
+If you would like to sponsor this feature please contact me
+- Only json format is supported for container images SBoM

 ### War file support